open-organization/open-org-distributed-work-guide/contents.md

 - How to run an online community meeting (in 11 steps)—Laura Hilliger (We Are Open Co-Op)
 - Fostering communal office feel at a distance—Karsten Waid (Red Hat)
 - How working like an open source community made my remote team more efficient—Jorge Castro (VMware)
+- What I learned about working openly after one year on a distributed team—Anupama Jha (Red Hat)

 ### Communicating
 - Etiquette lessons from open soruce communities—Joe Brockmeier (Red Hat)